-a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other \\\\\ b.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.

-This is a non-project with no-site-specific development.
-It is anticipated that new development will have utilities typically available in an urban growth area.
+- a.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other \\\\\ - N/A This is a non-project with no-site-specific development. - b.
+Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed - N/A This is a non-project with no-site-specific development.